ProfPrice/llama-fs/README.md

 This version of llama-fs is forked from the original over at [iyaja/llama-fs](https://github.com/iyaja/llama-fs).

-While they did an excellent job of a proof-of-concept for their hackathon, their application was mostly a bare demo that was challenging to run.
-So I took what they started and will continue development up to a general-purpose installer for anyone to use!
+While they did an excellent job of a proof-of-concept for their hackathon, their application was mostly a bare demo.
+So I took what they started and will continue development up to a full-featured application packaged in a general-purpose installer for anyone to use!

 ## The "Why"